GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/common-errors.md

 ### OpMode not appearing on the Driver Station

-This could be a result of multiple things, you need to have the @TeleOp or @Autonomous annotations at the beginning of the class or it won't show up at all.
-Other than that, if you have the @Disabled annotation at the beginning of the class, it will result in the same thing and it won't show up at all.
+This could be a result of multiple things, you need to have the @TeleOp or @Autonomous annotations at the beginning of the class, or it won't show up at all.
+Other than that, if you have the @Disabled annotation at the beginning of the class, it will result in the same thing, and it won't show up at all.